 Best compilation of the 10 frequently used job interview questions

-Below you can find a compilation of the 10 frequently used question:
+Below you can find a compilation of the 10 frequently used job interview questions:

 Why do you want to work for us?